Write-only memory (joke): Apple

-Originally written by Bruce Tognazzini, the write-only memory definition was unfortunately set upon by certain editors lacking a sense of humor.
+Originally written by Bruce Tognazzini, the write-only memory definition was not without its share of internal controversy.
 The second sentence originally read, "Approximately one inch on each side, Farnsfarfle's original prototype has so far been used...."
 The editors insisted the original contained a misplaced modifier whereas Tognazzini was equally adamant that Farnsfarfle was a very small man.
 The editors won.

 Book

 The 1995 Computer Contradictionary book discusses EWOM, or Erasable Write-Only Memory (an analogy of EPROM), a memory copyrighted by IBM (Irish Business Machines), which allows the data to be written to and then erased, for memory re-use.

 With the explosive growth of the amount of digital video data online and in private use, there emerged a common joke that video tapes and other analog video media were "write only memory", as very little of it was still viewed.

 Other members of the family

 The 25120 WOM joined a family of equally useless, fictitious devices made before and since, including the dark bulb, dark-emitting diode, WAS gate, and Inoperational Amplifier; and earlier, the Umac 606 Infernal Anode Phantasatron and the Electrovoice Rearaxial Softspeaker.
 (The Phantastron is a real, if obsolete, circuit for generating precision sawtooth waves.)